4 Tummy Tuck Surgery Risks and How to Minimize Complications

 The decision to undergo abdominoplasty or tummy tuck surgery could be either the first step or the last step in your journey for a better-looking body.
 Whether your belly skin is loose from having children or from rapid weight loss, a tummy tuck is likely to be the solution.
 It involves removing excess skin and fat, as well as tightening the abdominal muscles.
-It’s a significant procedure, but one that Austin-Weston’s board-certified plastic surgeons perform over 300 times per year.
+It’s a significant procedure, but one that Austin-Weston’s plastic surgeons perform over 300 times per year.

 A tummy tuck involves risks, including a few that come with any surgical procedure, such as bleeding or infection.
 Abdominoplasties also incur specific risks that you should fully understand and consider before moving forward with the procedure.